-In France, the government has implemented a national voluntary "GMO-free" labeling system.
+In addition to EU regulations, France has implemented a national voluntary "GMO-free" labeling system.
 It only applies to food produced in France.
 Imported products are not concerned.
 It states that:

-- Plant products can be labelled as "GE free" if they contain less than 0.1 percent GE plants. - For animal products, two thresholds are set and must be indicated on the label: 1) under 0.1 percent is labeled as "fed without GE plants (0.1 percent)," and 2) under 0.9 percent as "fed without GE plants (0.9 percent)." - Processed animal products, milk and eggs can be labelled as "sourced from animals fed without GE plants (0.1 or 0.9 percent)." - For apiculture products, biotech plants should be no closer than three kilometers to an apiary.
+- Plant products can be labelled as "GMO free" if they contain less than 0.1 percent GE plants.
+However, some companies could try to differentiate their products by putting "GMO Free" labels on products that cannot be GE.
+Therefore, if no GE variety of a given plant species is allowed for use in the EU, the products derived from this species cannot be labelled as "GMO Free." - For animal products, two thresholds are set and must be indicated on the label: 1) under 0.1 percent is labeled as "fed without GMOs (0.1 percent)," and 2) under 0.9 percent as "fed without GMOs (0.9 percent)." - Processed animal products, milk and eggs can be labelled as "sourced from animals fed without GMOs (0.1 or 0.9 percent)." - For apiculture products, biotech plants should be no closer than three kilometers to an apiary.